 What are Clinical Trials?

-A clinical trial may involve the testing of new:
+A clinical trial may test:

-- Approaches to surgery and radiation
+- Different ways to use radiation

-- Combinations of drugs
+- New combinations of current drugs

-- Improvements to standard treatments
+- Other treatments

 How Do They Work?